Buildings and Grounds

 On September 13, 1855, a charter was granted to ‘The Rector, Churchwardens, and Vestrymen of S. Clement’s Church in the City of Philadelphia”, and in the following May, the cornerstone of S. Clement’s was laid by The Rt.
 Rev’d Alonzo Potter, Third Bishop of The Diocese of Pennsylvania.
 The building itself was designed by famed Philadelphia architect John Notman, whose work includes S. Mark’s Church on Locust Street, the Church of the Holy Trinity on Rittenhouse Square, and, with Napoleon LeBrun, the Cathedral Basilica of SS.
 Peter and Paul.
 Although known for its witness to the Catholic faith in the Episcopal Church, the Catholic Revival was not to influence the parish for several decades after its founding, and as such, the building reflects the Romanesque style which was predominantly used for less high-church parishes.

-This short Romanesque arcade and portal commonly referred to as the "Cowly Porch" was designed by Notman as the entrance to the rear of the Church on Appletree street.
+This short Romanesque arcade and portal commonly referred to as the "Cowley Porch" was designed by Notman as the entrance to the rear of the Church on Appletree street.
 Initially at a right angle to the church in the original Notman design, the porch was moved to accommodate various changes over the years, including the addition of a Parish House in the 19th century and the construction of the new Clergy House.
-The name "Cowly Porch" references the numerous portraits of members of the Society of Saint John the Evangelist, or Cowly Fathers, who ran the parish from 1870 to 1890 in front of the Romanesque arcade.
+The name "Cowley Porch" references the numerous portraits of members of the Society of Saint John the Evangelist, or Cowley Fathers, who ran the parish from 1874 to 1891 in front of the Romanesque arcade.
 To this day, the porch serves as the primary entrance to the church, and remains a meeting place for parishioners.

 High Altar and Reredos